 Cinemas get a small percentage of a ticket sale for a particular movie, but they make most of their money selling food and drinks.
 This isn’t surprising when you consider the price of popcorn.

-So, whilst movie studios want you to see a particular movie, cinemas are more interested in people through the door in general.
-If they have 10 screens, they will want to consistently show 10 popular films to get as much footfall as possible.
+So, while movie studios want you to see a particular movie, cinemas are more interested in people through the door in general.
+If they have ten screens, they will want to consistently show ten popular films to get as much footfall as possible.